Peter Yates (architect)

 Peter Yates (19 July 1920 – 16 November 1982) was a British born artist and architect.
-Yates was best known for his partnership with Gordon Ryder in the North of England architectural firm, Ryder and Yates.
+He was best known for his partnership with Gordon Ryder in the North of England architectural firm, Ryder and Yates.

 Biography

 Early life and education

 Peter Yates was born in Leytonstone, East London in 1920.
-He was attracted to the visual arts at an early age, winning a painting competition in Chicks' Own in 1925.
-Whilst at Wanstead School from September 1934 to July 1936, he painted a mural, Events at Sea.
+He was attracted to the visual arts at an early age, winning a painting competition as a 5 year-old in Chicks' Own (1925).
+Whilst at Wanstead School from September 1934 to July 1936, he painted the mural, Events at Sea.

-Peter worked as a furniture and model maker during 1937 before attending the London Polytechnic School of Architecture, studying under Sir Hubert Bennett, Peter Moro and Robin Day from January 1938 to April 1941.
+He worked as a furniture and model maker during 1937 before attending the London Polytechnic School of Architecture, studying under Sir Hubert Bennett, Peter Moro and Robin Day from January 1938 to April 1941.

 Career

 War years

-Peter Yates served as a fireman on the St Paul's Watch in early 1941, during which he painted Wren's churches during the London Blitz.
+Yates served as a fireman on the St Paul's Watch in early 1941.
+It was during the London Blitz, that he painted the Wren’s churches.
 He met the antiquary and architectural historian, Gerald Cobb, while drawing in Ludgate Circus and they became lifelong friends.
-Peter joined the RAF in July 1941 and was stationed in Wales and Ireland before going to Versailles in 1944 with the Supreme Headquarters Allied Expeditionary Forces.
+He joined the Royal Air Force in July 1941 and was stationed in Wales and Ireland before going to Versailles in 1944 with the Supreme Headquarters Allied Expeditionary Forces.

-Peter Yates lived in Paris following the war where he met many artists and writers, including Georges Braque, Édouard Pignon, Jaime Sabartes, Juliette Gréco, Leon Gischia, Gertrude Stein, Alice Toklas, Andre L'Hote, Sylvia Beach and Le Corbusier.
+He lived in Paris following the war, where he met many artists and writers, including Georges Braque, Édouard Pignon, Jaime Sabartes, Juliette Gréco, Leon Gischia, Gertrude Stein, Alice Toklas, Andre L'Hote, Sylvia Beach and Le Corbusier.

 Early practice

-Peter Yates and Clive Entwistle were invited to work on plans for a new UNO building in New York by Le Corbusier.

-Pyramid Project for the New Crystal Palace with Clive Entwhistle at Ove Arup's office, Soho 1947.
+Yates was invited, with Clive Entwistle, to work on plans for a new United Nations building in New York by Le Corbusier.
+He worked on the Pyramid Project for the New Crystal Palace with Entwhistle at Ove Arup's office in Soho during 1947.

-Masterplan for Peterlee new town with Berthold Lubetkin in 1948 (where Peter Yates first met Gordon Ryder).
+He completed a masterplan for Peterlee new town with Berthold Lubetkin in 1948, where he first met his subsequent business partner, Gordon Ryder.